What To Do In The Morning In Taipei

 The market is located within walking distance of Chiang Kai-Shek Memorial Hall (中正紀念堂), so it’s perfect to include both places in your itinerary.

-- Shidong Market (士東市場) Open: 7:00 a.m. – 9:00 p.m.
+Shidong Market (士東市場) Open: 7:00 a.m. – 9:00 p.m.

 This is one of Taipei’s most popular traditional markets voted by the locals and is known as a “hipster market.”

-You can enjoy a cup of coffee while shopping for fresh produce and ready-to-eat foods.
+You can enjoy a cup of coffee while browsing for fresh produce and ready-to-eat foods.
 The market gives you a shopping experience that’s as pleasant as a department store but with a traditional twist.

 Unfortunately, there isn’t a MRT line nearby, the nearest MRT station (20 minutes walking) is Zhishan Station (R17) on the Red Line.
 You can take a cab, Uber, or the public bus if you want to be adventurous.
 Here is the link to Google Maps: Shidong Market